aquiles-cloudeng/discord-musicbot/README.md

 Discord bot to play music from youtube

 # Usage
-You will have to download the following requirments:
+First, download and install Python 3.6
-Download and install Python 3.6
+Then, you will have to download the following requirments:

 ```
 python -m pip install -U youtube_dl